- ABOUT US

 In 1995, the late Duke of Richmond of Goodwood, West Sussex, had a personal vision to see Chichester become Nationally and Internationally known as a “City of The Arts” by 2020, so he founded the Chichester Art Trust, a not for profit arts charity which now administrates the annual National Open Art Prize and it’s subsequent annual National Open Art Exhibitions.

-The Duke of Norfolk, Arundel Castle took over the role of President from the late Duke of Richmond in 2014.
+The Duke of Norfolk, Arundel Castle took over the role of President from the late Duke of Richmond in 2014 and resigned in August 2018.

 If you would like to know more or would be willing to support us in any way, please contact Amanda Kings on 07986 697 693 or at [email protected]